wikimedia/jsonschema-tools/README.md

 A library and CLI to work with a repository of versioned JSONSchemas.

 jsonschema-tools supports
-- dereferencing of JSON Pointers (TODO)
+- dereferencing of JSON Pointers
 - Generation of semanticly versioned files
 - Auto file version generation of modified 'current' versions via a git pre-commit hook